senotrusov/notes/arch-linux-installation.md

     NetworkManager provides a unified way to manage network connections and integrates well with the GNOME desktop environment.

-???+ abstract "Web browser and essential desktop fonts"
+???+ example "Web browser and essential desktop fonts"

     ```sh
     packages+=(